 He is the recipient of the James Hearst Poetry Prize judged by Li-Young Lee, fellowships from Artist Trust, the Spring Creek Project, Allied Arts, and the Sustainable Arts Foundation, and a Special Mention in the 2016 Pushcart Prize Anthology.
 Vijay Seshadri chose his poem as the sole finalist for the 2018 Lynda Hull Memorial Award.

-His poems have appeared in Poetry, The Georgia Review, The Southern Review, The Gettysburg Review, AGNI, The Massachusetts Review, Poetry Northwest, Orion, Northwest Review, Shenandoah, Rattle, The North American Review, Hayden’s Ferry Review, Poetry Daily, Verse Daily, and on NPR’s Poetry Moment, and have been part of many anthologies, including New Poets of the American West, The Ecopoetry Anthology, Nature and Environmental Writing: A Guide and Anthology, A Ritual to Read Together: Poems in Conversation with William Stafford, The World Is Charged: Poetic Engagements with Gerard Manley Hopkins, and River of Memory: The Everlasting Columbia.
+His poems have appeared in Poetry, The Georgia Review, The Southern Review, The Gettysburg Review, AGNI, The Massachusetts Review, Poetry Northwest, Orion, Northwest Review, Shenandoah, Rattle, Alaska Quarterly Review, The North American Review, Hayden’s Ferry Review, Poetry Daily, Verse Daily, and on NPR’s Poetry Moment, and have been part of many anthologies, including New Poets of the American West, The Ecopoetry Anthology, Nature and Environmental Writing: A Guide and Anthology, A Ritual to Read Together: Poems in Conversation with William Stafford, The World Is Charged: Poetic Engagements with Gerard Manley Hopkins, and River of Memory: The Everlasting Columbia.

 Derek lives with his family on the eastern slopes of the Cascades near Leavenworth, Washington, where he can often be found in the woods or along Icicle Creek.
 His two daughters have come to know many of the beings of their bioregion and can often be found making their own poems and paintings.
 You can find some of their work in Rattle.